sau412/arikado_gridcoin_pool/README.md

 4) Yoyo@home has no weak auth key.
 You can use full access key for private pool

 ## Apache, PHP, MySQL part
-1) Copy files to web-accessible folder, e.g. /var/www/boinc_pool/
+1) Copy files to folder, e.g. /var/boinc_pool/
+2) Set web access to /var/boinc_pool/web
-2) Create DB and user for pool
+3) Create DB and user for pool
-3) Run manual.sql in pool's DB
+4) Run manual.sql in pool's DB
-4) Set cron 1h to update_projects_data.php, update_blocks.php and send_rewards.php
+5) Set cron 1h to update_projects_data.php, update_blocks.php and send_rewards.php
-5) Change settings in your settings.php
+6) Change settings in your settings.php
-6) Regiter new user via web, then change his status to "admin" in boincmgs_users
+7) Regiter new user via web, then change his status to "admin" in boincmgs_users

 ## Gridcoin research wallet, beacon
 1) Run gridcoinresearchd in CLI mode with RPC: